MilindShyani/gpt/README.md

-#Ma Making GPT from scratch using basic PyTorch
+# Making GPT from scratch using basic PyTorch

+We use basic PyTorch and build a GPT from scratch in this repository.